jetale/Dijkstras/README.md

 **Requirements -**
-The only requirement is `pandas` which can be installed by ` pip install pandas`
+The only requirement is `pandas` which can be installed by `pip install pandas`

+**Installation -**
+Just clone the repo and place text file with node and edge info in the same directory.

+**Usage -**
+To be added

 **Flow -**
 - Reads nodes and edges from `map.txt`.
-The format is as follows ---- {node1 node2 distance)
+The format is as follows ---- {node1 node2 distance}
 - Converts the dataframe in dictionary for faster processing
 - Passes the dictionary to search() function
 - search() function returns list with shortest path and the distance on that path